gjacopo/bodylanguage/docs/doxy/usage.md

 * ` -t`         :   (_option_) test mode; a temporary output will be generated and displayed;
                  use it for checking purpose prior to the automatic generation.

-so as to extract the documentation header(s) from the source file(s) and create one or several `markdown` formatted files containing the documentation alone.
-This(ese) file(s) can then be used to generate the online/browsable documentation.
+so as to extract the documentation header(s) from the source file(s) and create one (or several) `markdown` formatted file(s) containing the documentation alone.

-In a last stage, you can easily <a name="htmldoc"></a>[generate the documentation](generate_documentation).
+This(ese) file(s) will look exactly like the header(s) in the program(s) if you except the markers of the specific language comment and can then be used to generate the online/browsable documentation. [`Doxygen`](http://www.doxygen.org) is the tool used to actually generate the documentation.
+The full set of guidelines/best practices for running this software is available in the
+[dedicated section](http://www.stack.nl/~dimitri/doxygen/manual/starting.html) of the `Doxygen` website.